 Diagnosis of exclusion.
 Transthoracic Doppler echocardiography and right heart catheterisation can diagnose pulmonary hypertension.
 Laboratory tests and imaging studies can rule out known causes of pulmonary hypertension.

 General supportive therapy includes oral anticoagulants, diuretics, supplemental oxygen, and digoxin.

-Targeted treatment options include parenteral and inhaled prostanoids, oral endothelin receptor antagonists, oral phosphodiesterase type-5 inhibitors, the soluble guanylate cyclase stimulator riociguat, and the selective prostacyclin IP receptor agonist selexipag.
+Targeted treatment options include parenteral, inhaled, and oral prostanoids, oral endothelin receptor antagonists, oral phosphodiesterase type-5 inhibitors, the soluble guanylate cyclase stimulator riociguat, and the selective prostacyclin IP receptor agonist selexipag.

 Prognosis is not good, as most patients eventually develop right ventricular failure.

 Idiopathic pulmonary arterial hypertension (IPAH) is a disease of the small pulmonary arteries characterised by vascular proliferation and remodelling.
 It results in a progressive increase in pulmonary vascular resistance (PVR) and, ultimately, right ventricular failure and death.
 It is defined by a mean pulmonary arterial pressure ≥25 mmHg at rest with pulmonary capillary wedge pressure ≤15 mmHg and PVR >3 Woods units, without a known cause.